cividi/spatial-data-package-platform/README.md

 With vscode the plugins are automatically installed and linting and autocomplete works out of the box, with the data from inside the container.

+You need to have installed the vscode extension `Remote - Containers` in your local vscode installation.

 You need to start two editors with `code vue` and `code django` (install code command in path from vscode).
 After they started you need to click on `reopen in container` (first time start takes a bit longer to install plugins).